HansongProgramming/CapstoneAiCoreDesktop/README.md

 ## Acknowledgments

 - **PyVista** for 3D plotting.
-- **Blender** for simulation capabilities.
 - **Segment Anything** by Meta for spatter segmentation.
+- **University of the Cordilleras - College of Information Technology and Computer Science**
+- **Wangal Regional Forensics Unit** by providing feedback.
+- **SpatterSense Thesis - UC-Forensics** for supporting the development.
 - The open-source community for making these technologies accessible.

 ---

-We hope AICore can assist forensic teams in solving crimes faster and more accurately!
+**Cre8Tive Sync** hopes AiCore can assist forensic teams in solving crimes faster and more accurately!